knope-dev/knope/docs/src/content/docs/reference/default-config.md

 members = ["member1", "member2"]
 ```

-The names of these packages are based on the name in their respective `Cargo.toml` files, not the directory name.
+The names of these packages are from the `name` in their respective `Cargo.toml` files, not the directory name.

 ```toml title="member1/Cargo.toml"
 [package]